Skip to main content

 Whatever your heart desires, we have written it down and we’ve shared guides for you.
 So hopefully this deck has been useful.
 This session has been useful and I want to open it up for questions from everybody here.
 And

 So what you should be getting is a link that will give you a prompt to make a copy straight away.
-If you’re not seeing that, if you can try to add forward slash copy. into the browser bar.
+If you’re not seeing that, you can try to add a forward slash copy. into the browser bar.
 So at [00:37:00] the end of the URL that you’re seeing, then hopefully that will give you the prompt to make your own copy.

 Janna Bastow: We’ll absolutely get everybody in contact.